Writer's Eye 2018

-Each Spring semester, in partnership with the Boys and Girls Club of Central Virginia.
+Each semester, in partnership with the Boys and Girls Club of Central Virginia.
 The Fralin offers the ten-week Early Visions program.
 UVA students and children from the Boys and Girls Club are paired in mentoring relationships and embark on creative activities that encourage exploration of the Museum's exhibitions, promote critical thinking, and relate the children's discoveries to their own lives.

 Gordon Avenue children’s librarian Glynis Welte delivers dynamic arts-related story times incorporating movement, songs, and puppets with a variety of exciting books.